ersilia-os/osm-series4-candidates/README.md

 ## New candidate lists
 ### Batch00
 With this batch, we have tried to narrow the chemical space to series 4 compounds, maintaining the triazolopyrazine core with NW and NE substituents.
 This has been achieved by forcing matching to the core substructure and similarity to series 4 molecules.
-In addition, core structures with substitutents at undesired atoms have been restricted.
+In addition, core structures with substituents at undesired atoms have been restricted.
 QED Beauty and solubility (SLogP), as well as synthetic (SA) and retrosynthetic accessibility (RA) have been included as scoring components.
 Finally, activity scoring has been achieved with an autoML random forest classifier and regressor.
 Batch00 rendered 1867 unique compounds (non-duplicates from original series 4)

 ### Batch01